thoughtspot/thoughtspot.github.io/_appliance/hardware/configure-nodes-dell.md

 {: id="node-step-1"}
 ## Step 1: Get a template for network configuration
 Make sure you have logged into your cluster.
-If you have not, use admin credentials to log into your cluster.
+If you have not, use admin credentials to log in to your cluster.

 Run the `tscli cluster get-config` command to get a template for network configuration.
 Redirect it to the file `nodes.config`.<br>
 You can find more information on this process in the [`nodes.config` file reference]({{ site.baseurl }}/appliance/hardware/nodesconfig-example.html).